 Sizing and Grooming

-The English Angora Rabbit is the smallest rabbit of the Angora breed as they generally weigh seven and a half pounds for the doe, which are the females, and six and a half for the bucks, which are the mature males.
+The English Angora Rabbit is the smallest rabbit of the Angora breed as they generally weigh from five to seven and a half pounds for the doe, which are the females, and between 5 to 6 1/2 lbs for the bucks, which are the mature males.
 Although they may appear "huge!" their thick long fur is what makes them look so big.
 In body they are close to one of my Dutch rabbits.
 This breed also requires quite a lot of attention.
 Because they have that long, silky coat, it is important to maintain the beauty of their coat by grooming them regularly.
 If not, their coat will mat, lose its beauty, and it is also not healthy for the rabbits either.
 The English Angora Rabbit has more wool in them than guard hair, and they are classified as wool producers rather than fur producers.
 Unlike other rabbits, the English Angora Rabbit has wool all over them; in fact, their ears and face are covered in long wool as well.
 The best way to groom them is with a 4.0 hp Blower.
 It is like a Vacuum, except it blows the air instead of sucking it.
 It works awesome, and it cuts down your grooming time and will improve your wool harvest.
 It is something I would highly recommend.

 Colors & Variations